 Does Plan G cover Silver Sneakers?

-Several Medicare insurance companies in Texas offer Silver Sneakers as part of their Medicare benefits.
+Several Medicare insurance companies in Texas offer Silver Sneakers as part of their Medicare benefits, but most require and additional premium.
 Our insurance agents can tell you which ones offer this program.